pvcraven/arcade_book/source/chapters/03_drawing_with_functions/drawing_with_functions.rst

 --------------

 The use of functions introduces the concept of scope.
-Scope is where in the code a variable is “alive” and can be accessed.
+Scope is where in the code a variable is "alive" and can be accessed.
 For example, look at the code
 below:

 .. code-block:: python